Spas (TV channel): Digital terrestrial TV

 On October 23, 2013 at 15:00 Moscow Time, Russian Television and Radio Broadcasting Network (RTRS, the national transmittion network) began broadcasting the channel in digital television in the second multiplex RTRS-2 in the standard DVB-T2.
 The first digital broadcast "Saviour" was published as a cultural and educational program for children and youth.

 IPTV

 The channel is part of the interactive IPTV Rostelecom.

 Cable TV

 The channel broadcasts on multiple cable television operators in Russia and CIS.

 Satellite broadcasting

 Broadcasting is carried by the satellite Yamal200 number 1 90°E. The signal covers almost the entire territory of the Russian Federation, the Commonwealth of Independent States, Baltic States, Eastern Europe, a number of Western European countries, as well as Central and South-East Asia.

 Broadcasting is also performed with the platforms NTV Plus (in the "West Light" package) and Tricolor TV (in the "Super-Optimum" package) via satellite Eutelsat W4,36°E.

-Block
+Blocks and sanctions

 On March 16, 2022, YouTube blocked the channel.
 The channel announced its transition to Rutube.

+The channel was sanctioned in December 2023 by the EU.